Automate Data Insights with LIDA’s Intelligent Visualization

 LIDA

-You can click on Generation settings and the LLM provider, model and other settings.
+You can click on Generation settings to modify the LLM provider, model and other settings.

 LIDA Generation Setting